norminton/tenax/docs/README.md

 ## Overview

-This directory contains a **complete analyst guide and playbook for identifying Linux persistence**.

-The goal of this documentation is to provide a structured, repeatable methodology for:

-- identifying persistence mechanisms
-- prioritizing investigation
-- validating suspicious artifacts
-- understanding attacker tradecraft

-This is not just reference material.
-It is designed to be used **during real investigations**.
+This playbook exists because I ran into a problem.

+During an investigation on a compromised Linux server, I realized very quickly that I didn’t fully understand the depth of persistence on Linux.

+There was no single place to look.
+No checklist that felt complete.
+No point where I could confidently say, “I’ve covered everything.”

+Every time I thought I was done, there was another file path, another mechanism, another place persistence could be hiding.

+That’s the reality of Linux.

+Persistence isn’t centralized.
+It’s everywhere.

 ---

-## Highest Value Documents
+## Why This Exists

+This project started as a way to solve that problem for myself.

+I wanted:

+- a way to **automate the obvious checks**
+- a structured way to **prioritize what matters first**
+- a **complete playbook** I could follow during an investigation
+- a single place to keep **all persistence knowledge and notes**

+Because the truth is:

+> **You cannot fully automate Linux persistence analysis.**

+There are too many edge cases, too many mechanisms, and too many ways attackers can chain them together.

+So instead of trying to automate everything, I built:

+- a tool to **surface the most important findings**
+- a playbook to **walk through the rest correctly**
+- a collector to **automate the file system analysis**

+And I’m putting it public so nobody else has to figure this out from scratch.

+---

+## What This Is

+This directory is a **complete Linux persistence analysis playbook**.

+It is designed to be used **during a real investigation**, not just read once and forgotten.

+It gives you:

+- a structured workflow
+- deep technical breakdowns of each persistence mechanism
+- guidance on what actually matters vs noise
+- real-world tradecraft context

+---

+## Where to Start

-If you are actively investigating a system, start here:
+If you’re actively investigating a system, start here:

-### 1. Analyst Guide
+### Analyst Guide
 - [Analyst Guide](analyst-guide.md)

-The **core playbook** for Linux persistence analysis.

-Provides:
+This is the playbook.

+It walks you through:
-- step-by-step investigation workflow
+- how to approach a Linux investigation
-- how to validate findings
+- how to use Tenax output effectively
-- how to confirm persistence
+- how to validate persistence
-- how to avoid common mistakes
+- how to avoid missing hidden mechanisms

 ---

-### 2. Module Notes
+### Module Notes
 Located in: [`modules/`](modules/)

-These are the **most important technical references**.
+This is where the depth is.

-Each module contains:
+Each module breaks down a persistence mechanism:

-- deep explanation of the persistence mechanism
+- how it works
+- how attackers use it
-- real attacker tradecraft
+- what it looks like in real environments
-- detection guidance
-- investigative methodology
+- how to investigate it properly

 Modules: